barryclark/jekyll-now/_posts/2022-10-13-gnss-active-antenna-lna.md

 $$\mu=\frac{1-|S_{11}|^2|}{|S_{22}-S_{11}^*\Delta|+|S_{12}S_{21}|}$$

-You can look into the book to know how you come to these criteria, but the principle is that if the Rollet's stability criteria or the Edwards-Sinsky criteria are met, meaning the \mathit{K} and $\mu$ are above 1, the transistor is unconditionally stable.
+You can look into the book to know how you come to these criteria, but the principle is that if the Rollet's stability criteria or the Edwards-Sinsky criteria are met, meaning the $\mathit{K}$ and $\mu$ are above 1, the transistor is unconditionally stable.
 When this does not happen, then the input and output matching networks need to be carefully designed in order to avoid getting an oscillator instead of a transistor.

 Next, we look into the Gain and Noise circles, these are generated for a NF (Noise Figure) < 1.5 and a Gain > 26 dB.
 There's a zone where both these circles intersect each other.
 If we design our input network to match any impedance in this zone, and then design the output matching network for the complex match, we get a noise figure below 1.5 and a gain above 26 dB.
 For reference, I also plotted there the 'Sopt' which is the optimal impedance for minimum noise, which is why it is right in the center of the Noise circle.
 Luckily, this spot falls right in the intersection between our noise and gain circles, and besides, it is a real impedance (no imaginary part), which means a simple $\lambda$/4 line can be used to match it.
 These pieces seem the be falling into place quite nicely...